 - The winning team must meet these objectives on or before December 19, 2022; or 50 years from when man last stepped foot on the Moon.

 The value of cryptocurrencies increases exponentially with adoption.
 At the start of this competition in January 2017, the prize purse of 10,000 Monero was worth USD $120,000.
-As of August 2017, the prize purse of 10,000 Monero is equivalent to USD $1.3 Million (conversion rate).
+As of August 2019, the prize purse of 10,000 Monero is equivalent to USD $800,000 (conversion rate).
 If the market adoption of Monero becomes similar to what the cryptocurrency Bitcoin enjoys today, then the 10,000 Monero prize purse will be roughly forty times more valuable, or greater than $50 Million, and would dwarf all existing space-based competition prizes.
 The size of the prize could also increase through donations or pledges made by additional backers.
-Any team in the competition may further offset their costs by pursuing crowdfunding, corporate sponsorships, or pairing their entry with another competition such as the Google Lunar XPRIZE.
+Any team in the competition may further offset their costs by pursuing crowdfunding, corporate sponsorships, or pairing their entry with another space-based competition.